Help us stop ALPRs in Texas

 Contact your City Council Member or County Elected Officials!

-Most effective: Call your city council member’s office & send a follow-up email.
-List your concerns - tell them you do NOT want to be tracked while you drive through your city and that you do not believe the data will be forever bulletproof from ICE & the state of TX.
-Find your Austin City Council Member.
+The most effective method: call your city council member’s office & send a follow-up email.
+List your concerns - tell them you do NOT want to be tracked while you drive through your city and that you do not believe the data will be forever bulletproof from ICE & the state of Texas.
+Click here to find your Austin City Council District.

 Pre-warrant mass surveillance is a violation of the 4th amendment to the United States Constitution